connor-prinster/kotlin-android/learning-kotlin/kotlin_notes.md

 ```

 * named basics.loops:
-you can name basics.loops for clarity!
+you can name loops for clarity!
 ```kotlin
 outer@ for (i in 1..10) {
     for (j in 1..10) {